Trevor Bigham: Police career

 On 6 November 1922, Bigham and his colleague, Assistant Commissioner Frank Elliott, were sent a box of chocolate éclairs poisoned with arsenic.
-Luckily, they were suspicious and did not eat them, and Walter Tatam, who had a history of mental problems, was later found guilty of attempted murder.
+However, they were suspicious and did not eat them.
+Walter Tatam, who had a history of mental problems, was later found guilty of attempted murder.

 In 1928, he became Assistant Commissioner "C", in charge of CID.
 He was appointed Knight Commander of the Order of the British Empire (KBE) in the Metropolitan Police Centenary Honours of 3 June 1929.

 Following the sudden death of Sir Charles Royds on 5 January 1931, Bigham succeeded him as Assistant Commissioner "A", in charge of administration and uniformed operations and with the courtesy title of Deputy Commissioner.
 He also immediately became Acting Commissioner, as Lord Byng was absent on medical leave in France.
 Shortly afterwards, following a reorganisation, he became solely Deputy Commissioner, being succeeded as Assistant Commissioner "A" by Lieutenant-Colonel David Allan.
 Bigham retired in January 1935.